modeco80/gmod-lcpu/README.md

 # Tada!
 ```

-On Linux you can alternatively use the `./build_module.sh` script that will do all the build and installation steps automatically.
+On Linux you can alternatively use the `./build_module.sh` script that will do all the build and installation steps automatically, once cloning the repository in the garrysmod/addons folder.

+Windows building is currently untested; I see no reason why it wouldn't work but it is not a platform I will focus on specifically.

 # Special Thanks

-[CNLohr](https://github.com/CNLohr) - I may not like the mini-rv32ima code that much, but it did still help a lot (and my emulation core library is based off it, with tons of refactoring and a C++ rewrite to boot.)
+[CNLohr](https://github.com/CNLohr) - I may not like the mini-rv32ima code that much, but it did still help a lot (and my emulation core library is based off it, with tons of refactoring and a C++ rewrite to boot.), so thanks for creating the project.